 As the Mind Child Institute Reported, back to school prompts a spike in anxiety: Even kids who are usually pretty easy-going get butterflies, and kids prone to anxiety get clingier and more nervous than usual.
 Parents feel the pain, too: Leaving a crying child at preschool or at the school gate isn’t anyone’s idea of fun.

 With a dog pal there to comfort both parent and child anxiety can be significantly reduced and alleviated.
 In our article Can Pets Alleviate Anxiety and Depression we noted that pets can help with depression and anxiety by reducing high states of anxiety, helping people establish social interactions and connections, and acting as a buffer in social situations that might feel uncomfortable.
-All issues may be the source of certain school-related anxieties.
+All issues may be the source of certain school-related anxieties and to just ensure everyone is happy.

 Welcome Home Party